On the web

 British rock band Coldplay has been among Oxfam's most high profile and vocal supporters of the last decade.
 They have used their worldwide success to help Oxfam campaign in over 50 countries.

-In 2012 alone, Coldplay helped Oxfam’s GROW Campaign messages reach over 100 million people worldwide thanks to their social media networks and Oxfam’s presence on their world tour.
+In 2012, on their Mylo Xyloto tour, Coldplay helped Oxfam’s GROW campaign messages reach over 100 million people worldwide thanks to the Oxfam presence on their world tour.

 In 2005, Chris Martin visited Ghana to find out more about how trade injustice affects poor farmers.
 He talked to farmers and tribal chiefs about the problems they face and gave an impromptu speech at the inauguration of the Peasant Farmers Association.